Written by Business Expert Wale Ameen

 Since the most common demographics of laundromat users are so niche, finding an ideal location will be a major aspect of whether or not your store will be successful.
 The #1 key consideration for determining the location of your laundry facility should be the neighborhood demographics.
-Rental tenants who may not have access to on-site laundry, female dominated areas, and low-income neighborhoods that don’t have at-home laundry access, or properly working machines will turn into your repeat clienteles.
+Rental tenants who may not have access to on-site laundry, female dominated areas, and low-income neighborhoods that don’t have at-home laundry access or properly working machines will turn into your repeat clientele.

 How Big Should a Laundromat Facility Be?

 The average facility size is approximately 2,000 square feet, but stores can range anywhere from 1,000-5,000 square feet.
-The size of the facility will be determined by 1) availability, and 2) how many machines that you wish to have in your store.
+The size of the facility will be determined by 1) availability, and 2) how many machines you wish to have in your store.